 Finally, choir members are asked to assist at one or more of the Confirmation services which are generally arranged for a weekend in the spring.
 There are three services, and people may help according to their connections with a school or according to the convenience of the service times for their own schedules.

-Masses on Nov 2, All Soul’s Day, Jan 1, Solemnity of Mary, Mother of God, Ash Wednesday and First Communions for the four schools are planned for organist and cantor leadership.
+Masses on Nov 2, All Soul’s Day, Jan 1, Solemnity of Mary, Mother of God, Ash Wednesday and First Communions for the four Kitchener schools are planned for organist and cantor leadership.
 Choir members attend as their schedules allow.

 Some events are unique.
 For the sake of example I’ll mention activities such as our 2002 anniversary recording Gathered As One, (which is still available for purchase), the musical pilgrimage to Venice in July 2004 when we sang at Basilica San Marco and years when we have marked Blessed Sacrament Sunday with an afternoon Evening Prayer and musical program.
 In 2010 our seminarian led a Lessons and Carols service that included several selections from Handel’s Messiah.
 We regularly receive invitations to join with other church choirs in town who are sponsoring celebrations and programs.
 Every year in October there are choral workshops available for choir members to attend, one in Kitchener (Sing Fires of Justice) sponsored by Laurier University and one sponsored by the diocese.
 A diocesan musicians retreat is held in the spring.

-Masses are celebrated Monday at 7:00pm and 9:00am Tuesday through Friday.
+Masses are celebrated at 9:00am Tuesday through Friday.
 They include an opening and closing hymn sung without musical accompaniment but if there is a festival or solemnity requiring the singing of the Gloria several volunteers will be organized to attend and lead the singing of the Gloria, psalm and other music of the mass.

 Instruments join with the grand piano and organ to accompany and support the singing, except on Good Friday when the a capella tradition prevails.
 Solo instrumental music is also used regularly to supplement our rites, except in Lent when we exert an older discipline and forgo all instrumental music except to accompany singing.
 We presently have regular participation from 3 guitars, bass guitar, violin, flute, clarinet, recorder and upon occasion handdrums and brass.